share-extras/js-console/README.md

 ------------

-The component has been developed to install on top of an existing Alfresco 3.4 or 4.0 installation.
-There are two different version in this archive within a specific folder for each of the Alfresco versions 3.4.x or 4.0.x.
+The component has been developed to install on top of an existing Alfresco 4.0, 4.1 or 4.2 installation.
+The javascript-console-repo-<version>.amp or javascript-console-share-<version>.amp needs to be installed into the Alfresco Repository / Share webapp using the Alfresco Module Management Tool:

-When you have chosen the correct folder (3.4.x or 4.0.x) for your Alfresco version you'll find two jar files within that folder.
-The javascript-console-repo.jar needs to be copied into the Alfresco repository:

-    tomcat/webapps/alfresco/WEB-INF/lib/

-The other file javascript-console-share.jar needs to be copied to the corresponding folder in the Share webapp:

-    tomcat/webapps/share/WEB-INF/lib/

-If you prefer the AMP deployment method you also find amp files in the respective folder that you can install with the apply_amps.sh or apply_amps.bat utilities.
-Be aware that you need to install both amps files: the repo-amp and the share-amp.

-The deployment location has changed recently (with Javascript Console 0.5) because the Javascript Console now uses Java classes that have to be deployed to these locations and can NOT reside in tomcat/shared/lib anymore.
+    java -jar alfresco-mmt.jar install javascript-console-repo-<version>.amp /path/to/alfresco.war
+    java -jar alfresco-mmt.jar install javascript-console-share-<version>.amp /path/to/share.war

+You can also use the Alfresco Maven SDK to install or overlay the AMP during the build of a Repository / Share WAR project.
+See https://artifacts.alfresco.com/nexus/content/repositories/alfresco-docs/alfresco-lifecycle-aggregator/latest/plugins/alfresco-maven-plugin/advanced-usage.html for details.

 Building
 --------

-To build the individual JAR files, run the following command from the base project directory.
+To build the module and its AMP / JAR files, run the following command from the base project directory:

-    ant -Dalfresco.sdk.dir=c:\dev\sdks\alfresco-enterprise-sdk-4.0.0 clean dist-jar
+    mvn install

+The command builds two JAR files named javascript-console-repo-<version>.jar / javascript-console-share-<version>.jar and javascript-console-repo-<version>-sources.jar /
+javascript-console-share-<version>-sources.jar as well as javascript-console-repo-<version>.amp /
-The command should build a JAR file named javascript-console-repo.jar or javascript-console-share.jar in the 'dist' directory within your project.
+javascript-console-share-<version>.amp in the 'target' directory within your project.

-There also is the javascript-console-dist project which builds both jar files and creates a patched version for Alfresco 3.4.x which does not support all the features of the version for 4.0.x.
-This project creates the AMP files as well.

-To deploy the extension files into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
-You will need to set the tomcat.home property in Ant.

-    ant -Dtomcat.home=C:/Alfresco/tomcat clean hotcopy-tomcat-jar

-Once you have run this you will need to restart Tomcat so that the classpath resources in the JAR file are picked up.
+If you want to build the module so it can be installed and run in an Alfresco 4.0 / 4.1 server running on Java 6 you need to have a Java 6 JDK available.
+Either make sure that your JDK 6 is set as the default Java environment (PATH / JAVA_HOME environment variable) or run the build with the following command from the base project directory:

+    mvn install -P Java6-crossCompile -Djdk6.executable=/path/to/javac

 Using the component